MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 ### Is e-commerce and payment integration available on the platform?
 Can I use Microsoft Community Training to sell courses directly to end users?

 E-Commerce and Payment functionalities are not available on the platform out of the box.
-However, customers can build these functions using our APIs.
+However, customers can build these functions using the APIs.

-Example: You will be able to integrate our APIs with your catalog page, whenever someone purchases a course, the learner can be enrolled in the respective courses.
+Example: You will be able to integrate the APIs with your catalog page, whenever someone purchases a course, the learner can be enrolled in the respective courses.

 For more details, reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).